 Adenosine is one of the most common medications you’ll see throughout your PALS certification or recertification course.
 Continue reading to see what you should know about this life-saving treatment.

-Overview of Adenosine:
+Overview of Adenosine

-Adenosine is a very diverse medication which is used for several reasons.
+Adenosine is a very diverse medication that is used for several reasons.
 According to WebMD, it can be “given intravenously by healthcare providers for treating surgical pain and nerve pain, pulmonary hypertension, and certain types of irregular heartbeat.
 It is also given for controlling blood pressure during anesthesia and surgery and for heart tests called cardiac stress tests.”

 When it comes to Pediatric Advanced Life Support (PALS), adenosine is most commonly seen as an antiarrhythmic medication.
 It is a prominent area of study in several of the PALS course algorithms.
 Most commonly, it is used as the primary drug of choice for treating various forms of supraventricular tachycardia (SVT)--also known as an irregular heartbeat characterized by an exceptionally high pace.

 Administering adenosine to someone suffering from SVT can be extremely effective because it temporarily blocks conduction through the atrioventricular (AV) node.
 Because of this fact, it should be considered immediately after unsuccessful vagal maneuvers.